seanhwang10/COVID-Screening-Automatic-Door/README.md

 # COVID-Screening-Automatic-Door

-This is a senior design (graduation) project of my team in Purdue school of Electrical and Computer Engineering.
+This is a senior design (graduation) project of my team in Purdue Univ school of Electrical and Computer Engineering.

 ![](https://github.com/seanhwang10/COVID-Screening-Automatic-Door/blob/main/images/overall_diagram.jpg)